 - Promise to return in a minute—or your best estimate of how long the hold will last.
 If you think the delay will be longer than a couple of minutes, ask for a number and a time when you can call back.

-- If, despite your best efforts, the delay is taking longer than anticipated, check in with the caller so that he doesn't feel abandoned.
-Again, offer to call back, "rather than keep you holding."
+- If, despite your best efforts, the delay is taking longer than anticipated, check-in with the caller, so that he doesn't feel abandoned.
+Again, offer to call them back, rather than keeping them holding.

-- When you return to the phone, apologize for the inconvenience and thank the caller for his patience.
+- When you return to the phone, apologize for the inconvenience and thank the caller for their patience.

 - Use the caller's name frequently to add a sense of connection.

 Things to Avoid When Putting a Client on Hold

 - Don't interrupt a caller in mid-sentence to put her on hold.
 Wait for a pause in the conversation.

 - Never put someone on hold without announcing you'll be doing so.
 Ask her if you may put her on hold, rather than just telling her.

 - Don't put a person on hold multiple times in one call.

 - Don't leave the caller holding for more than two minutes without checking in.